CelliesProjects/aquacontrol32/README.md

 <br>That is because log files saved on FFat could reduce the lifetime of the flash memory.
 <br>Sensor logging can be enabled in the web interface.

-`Task.h` and `Task.cpp` used in the sensor code are written by Neil Kolban, can be found [here](https://github.com/nkolban/esp32-snippets) and are released under the [Apache 2.0 license](https://github.com/nkolban/esp32-snippets/blob/master/LICENSE).

 #### Known issues:

 1. Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.